abstractinfrastructure/k8s-intro-tutorials/core/README.md

 ```
 **Note:** `spec.containers` is an array allowing you to use multiple containers within a Pod.

-6) Use the proxy to verify the web server running in the deployed pod.
+6) Use the proxy to verify the web server running in the deployed Pod.

 **Command**
 ```